 According to the BAHTNET Regulation, defaulting participant is required to notify BAHTNET Operation Team upon disruption as soon as possible (Article 75).
 BAHTNET Operation Team may suggest the defaulting participant to trigger its contingency plan (Article 74) in order to use other arrangements to transfer funds such as backup channel (Article 76) or funds transfer order's letter (Article 77).
-In addition, b) the extent to which the actions are automatic or discretionary

-BAHTNET Operation Team reserves the right to consider minimizing impacts and risks to the system such as changing service hours, instructing the opening/closing of the system or temporarily terminate BAHTNET services for such participant.
+In addition, BAHTNET Operation Team reserves the right to consider minimizing impacts and risks to the system such as changing service hours, instructing the opening/closing of the system or temporarily terminate BAHTNET services for such participant.